Decomposition of the Wave Manifold into Lax Admissible Regions and its Application to the Solution of Riemann Problems: Rarefactions and Composites

 \subsection{Rarefactions}

-Going back to equation $W_{_{t}}+F(W)_{_{x}}=0$, we will consider solutions of the form $\widetilde{W}(x/t)$ which will be called \emph{rarefaction waves}.
+Going back to equation\ \ $W_{_{t}}+F(W)_{_{x}}=0$, we will consider solutions of the form\ \ $\widetilde{W}(x/t)$,\ \ which will be called \emph{rarefaction waves}.
 So, our equation becomes

-where $\widetilde{W}= \widetilde{W}(\lambda)$, $\lambda=x/t$ and $'$ indicates differentiation with respect to $\lambda$.
+where\ \ $\widetilde{W}= \widetilde{W}(\lambda)$,\ $\lambda=x/t$\ \ and\ \ $'$\ \ indicates differentiation with respect to\ \ $\lambda$.

-We see that the curves parametrically defined in the $(u,v)$-plane by the rarefaction waves are the integral curves of the line fields defined by the eigenvectors of $DF(u,v)$.
+We see that the curves parametrically defined in the\ \ $(u,v)$-plane by the rarefaction waves are the integral curves of the line fields defined by the eigenvectors of\ \ $DF(u,v)$.
 We call these curves \emph{rarefaction curves}.

-For $F$ given by (\ref{fgeq}) we have
+For\ \ $F$\ \ given by (\ref{fgeq}) we have

-Let $r=(r_{_{1}},r_{_{2}})$ be the eigenvector associated to the eigenvalue $\lambda$.
-Eliminating $\lambda$ in the system
+Let\ \ $r=(r_{_{1}},r_{_{2}})$\ \ be the eigenvector associated to the eigenvalue\ \ $\lambda$.
+Eliminating\ \ $\lambda$\ \ in the system

-and replacing $r_{_{1}}/r_{_{2}}$ by $du/dv$ we get the differential equation:
+and replacing\ \ $r_{_{1}}/r_{_{2}}$\ \ by\ \ $du/dv$ we get the differential equation:

-Let $\Delta$ be the discriminant of this 2nd degree equation in $du/dv$
+Let\ \ $\Delta$\ \ be the discriminant of this 2nd degree equation in\ \ $du/dv$,

-$\Delta=0$ is the equation of the coincidence curve defined in Section \ref{sec:Yzt-subsection}, it is an ellipse.
-Its interior is called elliptic region, and there are no rarefaction curves there.
+When\ \ $\Delta=0$, the equation of the \emph{coincidence curve} defined in Subsection \ref{sec:Yzt-subsection}, it is an ellipse.
+As stated before, its interior is called elliptic region, and there are no rarefaction curves there.
 The exterior of ellipse is called hyperbolic region and here, through every point pass two rarefaction curves transversal to each other.

-To study this differential equation, we introduce a new variable $z$, and replace the differential equation by the pair of equations
+To study this differential equation, we introduce a new variable\ \ $z$, and replace the differential equation by the pair of equations

-which we see as a differential equation in a surface in $(u,v,z)$-space.
-Since $z$ is a direction, $(u,v,z)$-space is actually $\mathbb{R}^{^{2}} \times \mathbb{R}P^{^{1}}$.
+which we see as a differential equation in a surface in\ \ $(u,v,z)$-space.
+Since\ \ $z$\ \ is a direction, $(u,v,z)$-space is actually\ \ $\mathbb{R}^{^{2}} \times \mathbb{R}P^{^{1}}$.

-The integral curves of $zdv-du=0$ in this surface are also called rarefaction curves.
-Their projections onto the $(u,v)$-plane by $(u,v,z)\rightarrow (u,v)$ are the rarefaction curves defined above.
+The integral curves of\ \ $zdv-du=0$\ \ in this surface are also called \emph{rarefaction curves}.
+Their projections onto the\ \ $(u,v)$-plane by\ \ $(u,v,z)\rightarrow (u,v)$\ \ are the rarefaction curves defined above.

-By introducing new variables: $\widetilde{U}=b_{_{1}}u +a_{_{1}}-a_{_{4}}$ and $V_{_{1}}= v+a_{_{2}}$, the expression of $G_{_{2}}$ becomes $G$, \emph{i.e.}, the equation of surface is written as $G=0$, so, if we consider $(\widetilde{U},V_{_{1}},z)$-space as naturally embedded in $(\widetilde{U},V_{_{1}},X,Y,z)$-space defined in Section \ref{sec:wmhc}, we see that the surface introduced here is precisely the characteristic surface defined there, by $G=0$,$Y=0$.
+By introducing new variables:\ \ $\widetilde{U}=b_{_{1}}u +a_{_{1}}-a_{_{4}}$\ \ and\ \ $V_{_{1}}= v+a_{_{2}}$, the expression of\ \ $G_{_{2}}$\ \ becomes\ \ $G$, \emph{i.e.}, the equation of surface is written as\ \ $G=0$, so, if we consider\ \ $(\widetilde{U},V_{_{1}},z)$-space as naturally embedded in\ \ $(\widetilde{U},V_{_{1}},X,Y,z)$-space defined in Section \ref{sec:wmhc}, we see that the surface introduced here is precisely the characteristic surface defined there, by\ \ $G=0$,\ $Y=0$.

 Let us use the second equation of the system